Corporate Paralegal Job Description

 The vast majority of paralegals work in law firms under a lawyer’s supervision.
 Some might compare a paralegal to a legal administration assistant.
 The duties of a paralegal who work in a law office can include: drafting documents, preparing retainers, filing motions, and interviewing clients.

 What Do Corporate Paralegals Do?
 Job Description of a Corporate Paralegal

 Ever wonder what a paralegal job description looks like?
 Corporate Paralegals ensure that all financial transactions within a corporation are handled properly.
-Duties include preparing legal documents and case components, including pleadings, appeals, briefs, and closings for attorneys.
-They also assist lawyers with drafting merger and acquisition documents, real estate closings and a variety of other contracts.
-They ensure that the company operates within the legal requirements set forth by local, state, and federal regulations regarding trade, governance and employee rights.
-It is also the Corporate Paralegal’s responsibility to research governmental and financial regulations by which the company must abide.
-Depending on the type of corporation, paralegals may also be required to research and review public relations and media releases, trademarks, patent information and licensing agreements.
-The Corporate Paralegal salary varies based on experience.
+Duties may include preparing legal documents and case components, including pleadings, appeals, briefs, and closings for attorneys.
+They may also assist in drafting documents, real estate closings and a variety of other matters.
+Depending on the companies need, paralegals may also be required to help research different matters.

 Preparing for Corporate Paralegal Career

 Obtain a job as a Corporate Paralegal when you earn a Paralegal degree at Fremont College.
 It takes just 15 months to complete an associate’s degree in Paralegal Studies, meaning that you will be on your way to an exciting Paralegal career in corporate law in just over a year.